jeckt/mindful-spending/README.md

 5. Users can allocate an account to each account.

 ### Book of Work
-1. Add edit functionality for dates into forms...create edit form??? for now
-1. TDD workflow cycle to get edit functionality online
-2. Deploy
+1. Deploy
-3. Refactor the code to use page objects and clean the code a touch
+2. Refactor the code to use page objects
+3. Fix date formatting issues, currently only the `'%Y-%m-%d'` format works
 4. Deploy
 5. Allow users to update the expense date on expense entry